-The VCFSE sector is critical to the delivery our Council Plan ambitions and more specifically our Adult Social Care Strategy priorities, Somerset Adult Social Care has a particularly strong, and well-established relationship with the VCFSE sector, especially through the partnership transformation programme, Connect Somerset.
+The Voluntary, Community, Faith and Social Enterprise (VCFSE) sector is critical to the delivery our Council Plan ambitions and more specifically our Adult Social Care Strategy priorities.

+Somerset Adult Social Care has a particularly strong, and well-established relationship with the VCFSE sector, especially through the partnership transformation programme, Connect Somerset.

 Connect Somerset is about everyone working together to increase early help in the community.
 Across state funded and community sectors, Somerset services are finding it difficult to meet demand and help those who need support, Connect Somerset is a big partnership that includes Somerset Council, Somerset NHS, VCFSE, and education settings, we can together develop an early help system that works well across all communities that need it.
+Visit their website here: https://connectsomerset.org.uk/.

-Our strong partnership with the VCFSE enables Somerset to collectively increase the help available and how quickly people can access that help, including changing lots of small things that will add up to a new way of working across all Somerset public services.
+Our strong partnership with the VCFSE sector enables Somerset to collectively increase the help available and how quickly people can access that help, including changing lots of small things that will add up to a new way of working across all Somerset public services.